 The choice is simple: get rid of this ticking time bomb or live our entire lives with a perennial crisis of economic devastation.
 I, for one, know my choice.
 It’s time to abolish the debt ceiling.

-Kevin Sciackitano is a third-year Economics major in the College of Arts and Sciences.
-He serves as a Managing Editor for the Agora.
+Katharine Sciackitano is a third-year Economics major in the College of Arts and Sciences.
+She serves as a Managing Editor for the Agora.

 Image courtesy Wally Gobetz, Creative Commons